lifepillar/vim-solarized8/Readme.md

 Otherwise, use your favourite installation method.

-There are actually 8 optimized colorschemes:
+There are actually 8 optimized color schemes:

 - `solarized8_dark` and `solarized8_light`: the default Solarized theme;
 - `solarized8_dark_low` and `solarized8_light_low`: low-contrast variant;